-This interim Management Discussion and Analysis ("MD&A") focuses on significant factors that have affected the performance of Heritage Cannabis Holdings Corp. (the "Company" or "Heritage") and such factors that may affect its future performance.
-This MD&A should be read in conjunction with the Company's unaudited interim condensed consolidated financial statements and related notes for the three- and nine-month periods ended July 31, 2021 (the "Interim Condensed Consolidated Financial Statements"), and the audited annual consolidated financial statements and related notes for the year ended October 31, 2020, which were prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+This Management Discussion and Analysis ("MD&A") focuses on significant factors that have affected the performance of Heritage Cannabis Holdings Corp. (the "Company" or "Heritage") and such factors that may affect its future performance.
+This MD&A should be read in conjunction with the Company's unaudited condensed consolidated financial statements and related notes for the three- and nine-month periods ended July 31, 2022 and the audited annual consolidated financial statements and related notes for the three- for the years ended October 31, 2021 and October 31, 2020, which were prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
 Unless otherwise noted, all currency amounts are in Canadian dollars.
-This MD&A is dated September 28, 2021
+This MD&A is dated September 27, 2022.